GeoscienceAustralia/cloud/docs/_pages/failure_sub.md

 ### Load Testing

-Consider using a tool like [Gatling](https://github.com/electronicarts/gatling-aws-maven-plugin) to load test your infrastructure, ensuring it can handle high loads of user activity.
+Consider using a tool like [Gatling](https://github.com/electronicarts/gatling-aws-maven-plugin) to load test your infrastructure, ensuring it can handle high levels of user activity.

 ### Disaster Planning